MicrosoftDocs/sql-docs/docs/reporting-services/report-data/oracle-connection-type-ssrs.md

 ## 32-bit drivers for Report Builder

-The following steps are only needed for when using the latest 18x drivers.
-They assume you've installed the files to c:\oracle32.
+The following steps are only needed  when using Oracle ODAC drivers 12.2 and later as they install by default to a non-machine-wide configuration for a new Oracle home installation.
+These steps assume you've installed the ODAC 18.x files to c:\oracle32 and the file version of your Oracle.ManagedDataAccess.dll and Oracle.DataAccess.dll are 4.122.18.3.

 1. On the Oracle download site, install the [Oracle 32-bit ODAC Oracle Universal Installer (OUI)](https://www.oracle.com/technetwork/topics/dotnet/downloads/odacdev-4242174.html).
 2. Register ODP.NET Managed Client to GAC: